 2. Customer-Centric Promotion

 PLG focuses on enhancing your customer’s experience to make them happy.
 When satisfied, they can become your biggest fans and promote your product for you.
 Your product can make customers happy by solving real problems, which helps your organization grow.
 You need to understand your customer’s needs and pains and work to develop a product to solve them.
 Afterward, you can align the company to provide product support.

 Adopting a PLG strategy means your organization is doing everything possible to make its product the best one available.
 You can take customer feedback and create new product features according to what they want to see in your next update.
 This means your product revolves around your customers, and you see the results.

 A significant factor in a PLG strategy is letting your customers serve themselves and adopt your product independently.
 It’s vital to your PLG strategy to give customers the ability to onboard themselves.
 But they also understand that help is always available.
-The strategy is about getting more from your product development by ensuring your customers can discover its features that help them find value, keep them engaged, and have the right metrics you can monetize.
+The strategy is about getting more from your product development by ensuring your customers can discover its features.
+It's about helping them find value, keeping them engaged, and having the right metrics you can monetize.

 A PLG strategy usually involves implementing a freemium-based pricing model.
 This is so your customer can start using and interacting with your product on their own without committing to a recurring fee.
 This aspect also allows small companies to get started for free and begin growing immediately with the understanding they’ll commit to a paid subscription when they’re ready.